Stephan Swanepoel: Early career

 He was included in Namibian under-19 national squad for the 1998 Under-19 Cricket World Cup which also marked Namibia's debut at the ICC Under-19 Cricket World Cup.
 He also featured in the 2000 Under-19 Cricket World Cup which was held in Sri Lanka and it eventually marked his second consecutive appearance at the ICC U-19 Cricket World Cup.

 He was a key member of the Namibian team which won the 2001 ICC Africa Under-19 Championship where Namibia finished the points table ahead of a combined East and Central Africa under-19 cricket team.
 It was also the first instance Namibia had won the ICC Africa Under-19 Championship and he was the top leading run scorer for Namibia during the course of the tournament aggregating 166 runs in 4 outings with a stellar average of 83.

-He was a key member of the Namibian squad which reached the final of the 2001 ICC Trophy where Namibia enjoyed 10 consecutive wins on the trot before losing to the Netherlands on the final ball of the 2001 ICC Trophy Final.
-Netherlands managed to chase 196 on the final ball of the match to seal the deal but Namibia was able to qualify for the 2003 Cricket World Cup.
+He was a key member of the Namibian squad which reached the final of the 2001 ICC Trophy where Namibia enjoyed 10 consecutive wins before losing to the Netherlands off the last ball of the 2001 ICC Trophy Final.
+Netherlands managed to chase 196 on the final ball of the match but Namibia was able to qualify for the 2003 Cricket World Cup.
 He was present at the MCC's tour of Namibia in 2001.
-He also played at the 2002 Standard Bank Cup.
+He also played in the 2002–03 Standard Bank Cup, making his List A debut against Eastern Province on 24 November 2002.

 He captained Namibia under-19 national team during the 2002 Under-19 Cricket World Cup which was also his third ICC Under-19 Cricket World Cup appearance.
 During the 2002 ICC Under-19 Cricket World Cup, during a Plate Competition Group match against Scotland, he opened the batting and scored a century to become the first Namibian to score a century in ICC Under-19 Cricket World Cup history.
 He ended up scoring 142 runs off just 131 deliveries including 16 fours and 2 sixes with a strike rate of 108.39 and his knock propelled Namibia in its clinical chase of 235 to seal the deal.
 His knock of 142 in the 2002 U-19 World Cup still remains as the highest individual score for Namibia in an U-19 World Cup match as well as the highest individual score for Namibia in a Youth One-Day International.
 For his batting performances during the decisive match against Scotland, he was awarded the player of the match.
 He also guided Namibia to Plate Competition semi-final with a run a ball knock of 49 against Canada where Namibia successfully defended a modest total of 226 runs to win by a massive margin of 141 runs.